 The EPDP Team also supported the draft recommendation language that existing gTLDs and their delegated and allocated variant labels will be grandfathered, except as set forth in the limited circumstances, to be specified in the LGR Procedure, that could result in an RZ-LGR update not being able to retain full backward compatibility (additional edits for this recommendation language is needed).

 Determining whether a specific label should be delegated or grandfathered in the root zone is outside the purview of the Generation Panels.
 Generation Panels do not have power over contracts they are not a party to.
 It is okay for Generation Panels to make a recommendation, subject to a process between ICANN org and the Registry.
 Further discussion may be needed about what that process would be following the recommendation from Generation Panels.

+EPDP Team discussed the following suggestions to revise the draft recommendations:

+Add a recommendation affirming the principle of backward compatibility.

+Be more specific in the definition of grandfathering and the circumstances throughout the TLD lifecycle where this applies.

+Example: In case RZ-LGR is updated, all existing TLDs will be subject to the RZ-LGR version applied when they were allocated.

+Provide safeguards for the existing contracted parties in the event that backward compatibility cannot be achieved.

+In recommendation 1.4, take out “to the extent feasible” and include that the RZ-LGR MUST be updated to specify the limited circumstances where backward compatibility cannot be achieved.

+Add implementation guidance explaining specific expectations regarding the limited circumstances for exceptions to backwards compatibility.

 In relation to recommendation 1.5, draft implementation guidance focusing on who should provide assessment on and suggest mitigatory actions for potential impact on the Registry Operator and other user experience as part of the public comment.